Elyhaka/Swaynimated/README.md

 # Swaynimated

-Animated backgrounds for wlroots (using the GPU instead of the CPU).
+Animated backgrounds for wl-roots (using the GPU instead of the CPU)

-## Targeted features
+## Features

-  - [X] Animated background engine
-    - [X] Loading from a folder
+ - Displaying GIF as wallpaper
+ - Displaying list of images (in a folder) as an animated wallpaper
-    - [X] Loading from a GIF
+ - Loading custom GLSL scripts wallpaper
+ - Interpolation between gif frames

+## Feature target

-  - [ ] IPC communication to change loaded animation
+ - IPC communication to change loaded animation
-  - [ ] Systemd user unit
-  - [ ] Proper Nix packages
-  - [ ] Proper Archlinux/AUR packages
+ - Custom interpolation functions
+ - Lot of cool things I want to try